 Older Dog Owners

 This is especially true in older individuals who leave their houses less frequently.
-The chance to take your dog on a walk through the neighborhoods and meeting neighbors may seem insignificant, however, with some people it might be the one thing that they look forward to everyday.
+The chance to take your dog for a walk through the neighborhoods and meeting neighbors may seem insignificant, however, with some people it might be the one thing that they look forward to every day.

 As mentioned earlier, older people will often take the biggest hit in their quality of life with the death of their dog.
 Older individuals who are retired also tend to spend the most time with their dog.
-The companion who is almost always by their side is now gone which can make people feel less grounded to the outside world.
+Their companion who is almost always by their side is now gone which can make people feel less grounded to the outside world.

 - Ask them how they’re doing